Tips to Prepare for a Colorado Road Trip

 Before entering the driver’s seat, reviewing your auto insurance policy is also wise.
 U.S. News outlines insurance coverage requirements for each state, so you may want to compare your existing policy against these mandated minimums.
 If you’re still paying on an auto loan, you’ll need comprehensive and collision in addition to liability coverage.

 Depending on your jurisdiction, you may also be subject to specific uninsured and underinsured motorist coverage rules.
 But even if your state doesn’t require it, it’s strongly recommended that you include it with your policy.
 Other items to consider are roadside assistance and rental reimbursement.
-If you find your current coverage and insurer lacking, you may want to search “auto insurance near me” and explore your options.

 Make Sure Your Vehicle is Ready